 Have you or your children been a victim of domestic violence?
 Has your spouse filed a Petition of Divorce and has a protective order against you or is seeking a protective order?
 Protective orders are common in family law cases.
-Whether you are a spouse seeking protection, or fighting against a protective order which may bear no legal basis, The Báez Law Firm can help you.
+Whether you are a spouse seeking protection, or fighting against a protective order which may bear no legal basis, The Law Offices of Edgardo R. Baez Jr. can help you.
 We understand how important it is to protect yourself and your family during this difficult time.
 Let us help you fight for your rights!

 What is a protective order?